CNM-University-of-Guelph/forecasting-extended-lactation/README.md

 Some of the initial cleaning steps were developed to fix issues specific to our dataset, partially because we only had access to the 5 columns of data above, and not any of the management data or dates that would otherwise be available on-farm.

 The expected output from running the `.Rmd` files can be viewed at: <https://cnm-university-of-guelph.github.io/forecasting-extended-lactation/> (these are the `.html` files located in the `docs/` folder, which are copies of the `.html` files from each associated `.Rmd` file in the main directory).
-In addition, all expected output data is saved in the `Outputs/` folder.
+In addition, all expected output data are saved in the `Outputs/` folder.

 Please contact David Innes (innesd\@uoguelph.ca) or the other authors on our manuscript if you are interested in further explanations or assistance.
 Also, feel free to file an issue on github if you encounter a bug or have feature requests.